Updated: Mar 22

 What You'll Do

-Tofu, Lentils, ...Prepare your protein of choice by baking, grilling, sautéing, or stewing.
-I love using a cajun seasoning with chicken, a lemon pepper with salmon, or an asian style marinade with tofu.
+Tofu, Lentils, Chickpeas, Beans...Prepare your protein of choice by baking, grilling, sautéing, or stewing.
+I love using a cajun seasoning or an asian style marinade with tofu.
 Try to limit the amount of oil used.

-You can prepare your grain/carbohydrate of choice according the instructions on the package.
+You can prepare your grain/carbohydrate of choice by adding veggie stock (reduced salt) in the water for extra favour if the ingredient you've chosen requires boiling.
 Remember, potatoes count as a carbohydrate, not a veggie.
 Roasted/mashed potatoes work great for meal prep.
-Try to choose whole grains/complex carbohydrates like brown rice and sweet potatoes.
+Try to choose whole grains/complex carbohydrates like brown rice, quinoa and sweet potatoes.

 Tips & Warnings